chriswill88/Ticket-Maker/README.md

 Personalizes the ticket you create to the issue.

-For now this program can deal with 7 issues:
+This program can deal with many issues!
-Driver Reimbursment, Bug report, Driver Block, Order, Billing, Store, and Other.

 ![issues](photos/issues.png)
 ![questions1](photos/questions1.png)
 ![questions2](photos/questions2.png)